KPIs for Your Law Firm

 3. Cost of client acquisition (CAC):

 Simply put, expenses related to acquiring new clients – marketing, advertising, sponsorships, events, and the cost of your time in billable hours – are the cost of acquisition.
 Divide one month’s acquisition cost by the number of new clients won in the month, to determine the CAC per client.
 Your target for the cost of client acquisition depends on the type of law and the return on investment per client; some become long-term retainer relationships, and others are clients for a single case only.
+Legal case management software can help you keep track of this metric.

 4. Attorney realization rates: